Will Interactivity Be a Game Changer for Water Rides?

 As time went by, the experience evolved giving more control and agency to the guests.
 With the advent of technology, there emerged new ways of involving the guest in the story of the park and changing his/her role from being a passive participant to an active player.
-With the right interactive experiences, today you can open your park doors to boundless possibilities, where you don’t need to follow a single narrative trajectory but can engage with guests and create unique and personalized adventures for each one of them.
+With the right interactive tools, today you can open your park doors to boundless possibilities, where you don’t need to follow a single narrative trajectory but can engage with guests and create unique and personalised adventures for each one of them.

 The Power of Interactivity – Become the Star of the Show

 Interactivity can rejuvenate an aging ride and make it fun.
 It can help you empower your guests to transcend the physical realm and experience new possibilities through customisable and immersive entertainment experiences.
 With the right interactivity tools, you can allow your water ride guests to unravel a whole new dimension of fun and adventure, in which they are the actors, not the audience.

 There exist a host of interactive tools that can transform a conventional water ride experience: from tipping buckets, water guns, spray bollards, water bombs, water jets and waterfalls to shore canons, geysers, air blasts, to fountains and water curtains.
 Deploying such interactive tools, WhiteWater’s newest water ride, Raft Battle transforms the typical water ride experience by taking you on a memorable river journey, adding surprises and building into it a real-life water fight environment by creating different layers of interactivity between guest-to-guest, guest-to-spectator, ride-to-guest in a way that has never been experienced before.

 What Goes into the Secret Sauce of Interactivity

 Building interactivity is not as simple as it sounds, it needs to be woven into the ride experience.
 If done well, it can help you accentuate it and create personalised and ‘shareable’ experiences that your guests remember for years to come.